amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 Again here set the number of iterations using 'num_iterations', batch size and other such training related parameters can be adjusted in the 'network_cfg_file' file. 'network_name' is not actually used right now, but you can add it for your reference.

 Now we are going to use yolov1 for training.
-So we use the corresponding 'network_cfg_file' with the number of classes as 20.
+So we use the corresponding 'network_cfg_file' with the number of classes as 1 (car).
 A list of class names should also be provided under 'class_names_file' for whatever categories need to be trained.
 You can leave out certain names here and data will be taken accordingly, however you must always use the same names file with the same 'network_cfg_file' and weight files.

 The config files for this experiment have been provided in '$PROJECT_ROOT/config_data/train_test_exp/yolo_configs' so just add those along to the correct places as shown:
 '''